Staging, grading and cell type of DCIS

 The cells grow faster than normal cells and look a little less like normal cells.

 The cells grow more quickly and look quite different from normal breast cells.

-High grade DCIS is more likely to come back or develop into an invasive cancer than low grade DCIS.
-This information helps your doctors decide on the most appropriate treatment for you.
+Knowing the grade of the DCIS helps your doctors decide on the most appropriate treatment for you.

 The breast cells in DCIS also have a particular appearance and pattern that can be seen when they’re looked at under the microscope.
 The cells can be classified as either comedo or non-comedo.

 Some DCIS cells have receptors on them that allow hormones, such as oestrogen, to attach to the cancer cell.
-The tissue that’s removed is tested to see if it has oestrogen receptors (ER positive).
-If your tests show the DCIS is ER positive, you may be given treatment with hormonal therapy| but usually only within a research trial.
+These hormones can help the cancer cells to grow.
+The tissue that’s removed may be tested to see if it has oestrogen receptors.
+If it does, it's known as oestrogen-receptor positive (ER positive) breast cancer.

 If your tests show that the DCIS is ER positive, you may be given treatment with hormonal therapy.